terencez127/trinity-vm/README.md

 Fuction Call           | add(a, 4)
 Conditional            | if (a > 10) {a + 3} else {a - 3}

 ###3.
-Bytecode
+Bytecode Interpreter

-Interpreter only supports PUSH, ADD, SUB, MUL, DIV for now.
+Only PUSH, ADD, SUB, MUL, DIV are supported for now.

 ## Future Plans